flenex-io/ChatBot/README.md

 1. Visit the live project where the chatbot is implemented.

-2. The chatbot should be prominently displayed on bottom right side of the website, ready to assist you with any questions or information you need.
+2. The chatbot should be prominently displayed on the bottom right side of the website, ready to assist you with any questions or information you need.

 3. Engage with the chatbot by typing your queries or responding to its prompts.